cypof/objectfabric/index.md

 Resource resource = workspace.Open("ws://localhost:8888/room1");
 TSet<string> messages = (TSet<string>) resource.Value;

-// A room is a set of messages.
-Adding a message to a
-// set raises the 'Added' event on all clients who
-// share the the same URI

 // Display messages that get added to the set messages.Added += s =>
 {